sjorcindy/xal-keyboards/README.md

 # xal-keyboards
-Kalmyk keyboards for Windows, MacOS, Android
+Kalmyk keyboards for Windows, MacOS, and Linux